GiulioRossetti/cdlib/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
-- NClib version
+- CDlib version
 - Operating System
 - Python version
-- Version(s) of NClib required libraries
+- Version(s) of CDlib required libraries

 **Expected behavior**
 A clear and concise description of what you expected to happen.